It's Friday, live from the Southern Command in sunny South Florida.

 We'll continue to burn coal and use electricity.

-But everybody else is going to use this wind farm, not us.
+And everybody else is going to use this wind farm, not us.

-Obama says you'll want to bet.
+And Obama says, you'll want to bet.

 So there's the double cross and the total lack of respect for a dying man's last wish.

-Uh they're doing what?
+They're doing what?

 Well, big whoop.

-So I've just I've just been informed here.
+So I've just been informed here.

-You mean the the the blades.
+You mean the blades, the propeller blue.

-They're painting it off white to blend in with what?
+They're painting it off-white to blend in with what?

-The sky.
+The sky?

-Oh, so that's the solution.
+Well, so that's the solution.

-You paint you paint the windmills.
+You paint the windmills.

-You paint the blades, the propellers, the superstructure, you paint it off white.
+You paint the blades, the propellers, the superstructure, you paint it off-white.

-Because you know, you don't find you have to go over to Martha's Vineyard to find African Americans.
+Because, you know, you don't find, you have to go over to Martha's Vineyard to find African Americans.

-So you may make sense now.
+So you make sense now.

 That makes sense.